 Regular sessions will keep you feeling recharged, aligned and healthy.

 How much?
 Depending on which type of spa you go to Thai massages can range from 150 baht – 450 Thai baht/hour.
 Yes, that’s around $5-$10 USD for a one hour massage!
 An oil massage will cost from 300-600 baht… and a foot massage can be as cheap as 150 baht on the street!
 After all that exploring the streets – what could be better?

 Foot massages in Thailand are a must – at 150 baht! ($5USD)

 Learn Thai Massage / Take a Thai Massage Course:

 Many backpackers like to take courses while they are in Thailand, particularly in Chiang Mai, the cultural north of Thailand, which is renowned for its enthusiasm for ancient Thai traditions.
-Other good places to learn include Bangkok and Koh Phangan.
+Other good places to learn include Bangkok, Koh Phangan and Phuket.

 We’ve heard excellent things about Sunshine Massage School, where travellers can even learn Thai massage with the Lahu Hill Tribe people of the northern mountains.
 However, there are many spas and yoga centres within the walls of the city which offer massage courses by the day, or week.
 For example, a beginners massage course for 2 weeks starts at 8,500 baht with Sunshine Massage School.

 Other more traditional schools are ITM (The International Massage School), where many Thai people learn the art of Thai massage.
 Also, the Thai Massage School of Chiang Mai offers courses to locals and foreigners.

 The TTC Spa School offers courses in Traditional Thai Massage, lymphatic drainage massage, oil massage and body scrubbing, foot reflexology, facial massage and Tok Sen massage, an ancient massage form originating from the Lan Na district of northern Thailand.
-Check out course schedule and prices on their website.
+Check out the course schedule and prices on their website.